Orders are shipped within 10 days after order placement. Thank you for your patience and support!

 Our purpose and gifts intersect, inform, and relate to every foundation of health mentioned above.
 Likewise, our bodies constitute themselves around our purpose, our direction, and our actions in life.

 We are informed by the experiences we encounter, while simultaneously shaping these very encounters and experiences.
-When we are aligned with our purpose, there is an aliveness in our physical body that is palpable, like we are a string resonating deeply and in tune with all life.
+When we are aligned with our purpose, are connected spiritually, and are tending to meaningful relationships, there is a unique aliveness in our physical body that is palpable, like we are a string resonating deeply and in tune with all of life.
 Likewise, if we get in the way of our own unfolding, the body responds and communicates this to us.
-Some go as far as to say that if we abandon our purpose, or sabotage our unfolding, our body will begin to disintegrate and break down.
+Some go as far as to say that if we abandon our purpose, and do not tend to our spiritual practice and relationships, this is a way of sabotaging our unfolding, and our physical body will reflect this spiritual malnourishment.

 ~~~